 There are many ways to define ‘organisation’.
 After all, people do a lot of organising and much of it without conscious thought.
-For the purposes of this blog, organisations have two defining characteristics:
+For the purposes of this blog, an organisation has two defining characteristics:

 - It consists of a group of people who have a common purpose.

 - There is a hierarchical structure so that some organisational members have authority over others.

 Organisation as assemblage